chamupathi1/thirdfortNotesBackend/README.md

 ```node
 node server.js
 ```
-* api will be served ad
+* api will be served at

 ```node
 localhost:[port]/api/v1/
 ```

 # Assumptions
-## notes contains only basic strings
+## Notes contain only basic strings
-## user who wants to update an archived note, wants to update the archived note as well
+## When a user wants to update a note which is already archived, the user wants to update the archived note as well
-## user who wants to delete an archived note, wants to delete the archived note as well
+## When a user wants to delete a note which is already archived, the user wants to delete the archived note as well

 # APIS